-Aqua instructors are continually being challenged to create new and interesting formats for their classes, hence the development of different forms of equipment such as dumbbells, woggles, aqua belts, etc. Unfortunately, not all facilities are equipped with these great tools so it’s up to us to use our creativity to come up with effective, fun, challenging and memorable classes each and every time.
-Here are just a few ideas to help inspire you to create aqua magic!
+Aqua instructors are continually challenged to create new and interesting formats for their classes.
+Hence, the development of different forms of equipment such as dumbbells, woggles, aqua belts, etc. Unfortunately, not all facilities are equipped with these great tools.
+It’s up to us to use our creativity to develop effective, fun, challenging and memorable classes each and every time.
+Here are a few ideas to help inspire you to create aqua magic!

 Back to the wall

-If you’re left with only the structure of the pool to make your sessions creative, then it’s time to turn to the pool wall for a little inspiration.
+If you’re left with only the pool structure to make your sessions creative, it’s time to turn to the pool wall for inspiration.
 The benefits of using the pool wall are:

 - the ability to focus on upper and lower body movements